TIL Therapy in Non-small-cell Lung Cancer (NSCLC) Patients

 Review the sponsor-provided synopsis that highlights what the study is about and why it is being conducted.

-Aim of the study is to investigate the efficacy and safety of Adoptive cell therapy (ACT) with tumor-infiltrating lymphocytes (TILs) in NSCLC patients in a phase II clinical trial.
+Aim of the study is to investigate the efficacy and safety of adoptive cell therapy (ACT) with tumor-infiltrating lymphocytes (TIL) in patients with advanced pre-treated non-small cell lung cancer (NSCLC).

 Detailed Description